Big Brother VIP (Albanian TV series): Big Brother VIP – Fans' Club

 In the original version of Big Brother, was broadcast a spin-off show with the name Big Brother – Fans' Club and also in the celebrity version this show was broadcast with the name Big Brother VIP – Fans' Club.
 The show premiered on 17 October 2021 and broadcast every Sunday at 12:15 pm, with Dojna Mema as the presenter and Iva Tiço as the opinionist.
 The show features debates and conversations about the latest goings inside and outside the house with a studio audience and celebrity panel, and with the first eliminated housemate who are usually invited to the studio after leaving.
-On 6 January 2023, it was announced that Megi Pojani replaced Mema as the new Fans' Club presenter for season 2.
-Season one housemate, Ardit Cuni was announced as the new opionist for the spin-off show.
+Megi Pojani replaced Mema as the new Fans' Club presenter for season 2 and Ardit Cuni was the new opionist.
+On the third season, Enxhi Nasufi was the presenter and the two opinionist were Ronaldo Sharka and Ina Kollçaku.
+Big Brother VIP season 3 housemate Heidi Baci, was announced as the host for the fourth season.

 Post Big Brother VIP

 Like in the original version, one week after the final of the show, was broadcast a reunion show, with the name Post Big Brother VIP, where the housemates will gather all together to discuss what happened inside the house.
-In the original version the show was broadcast only for one episode, but in the celebrity version the show was broadcast for three episodes.
-The three episodes were broadcast on 22 February, 25 February and 1 March 2022.
-The show was hosted by Arbana Osmani, and with the two opinionists Arbër Hajdari and Balina Bodinaku.
+In the original version the show was broadcast only for one episode, but in the celebrity version the show was broadcast for three episodes (season 1), for two episodes (season 2-3) or for one episode (season 4).
+The show was hosted by Arbana Osmani, for the first two seasons, and since season three, the host is Ledion Liço.
+The two opinionists for season one were Arbër Hajdari and Balina Bodinaku.
+In season two, Hajdari was joined by Zhaklin Lekatari and in the third season, Hajdari was joined by Ori Nebijaj.
+For the fourth season, the opinionists were Arbër Hajdari and Neda Balluku.

 Big Brother Radio

-Big Brother Radio was introduced for Big Brother VIP 2 as the Big Brother radio show.
-Hosted by Elona Duro.
-The show premiered on 13 February 2023 and was broadcast from Mondays to Thursdays and on Saturdays on Top Albania Radio and on My Music and often featured interviews from past housemates and the latest evictee as well as calls from fans.
+Big Brother Radio was introduced on the second season of Big Brother VIP as the Big Brother radio show.
+The show was hosted by Elona Duro.
+In the second season, Duro returded as the host and Eni Shehu and Albana Ruçi were joined as the new hosts.
+On the third season the hosts were Elona Duro, who presented the show every Monday, Wednesday and Thursday, and Atalanta Kërçyku, who presented the show every Tuesday and Friday.
+The show premiered on 13 February 2023 and was broadcast from Mondays to Thursdays and on Saturdays on Top Albania Radio and on My Music.
+The second season premiered on 15 January 2024 and was broadcast every day from Mondays to Sundays.
+The third season was broadcast from Mondays to Fridays.
+On the show often featured interviews from past housemates and the latest evictee as well as calls from fans.